 - Developing meaning to frame the experiences associated with illness

-Early identification and intervention programs seek to treat psychosis, and support young persons by facilitating recovery, independence, self-efficacy and the meaningful participation in social, educational and vocational pursuits.
-Further, EPI seeks to maximize the engagement of clients in programs, minimize the possbility of relapse and to reduce the negative effects of other mental health issues that may also be present, while maximizing recovery.
+Early identification and intervention programs aim to treat psychosis and support young persons by facilitating recovery from the start.
+Independence and meaningful participation in social, educational and vocational pursuits are built into the recovery plans together with the individual (and their family/caregivers).
+The goals for EPI programs include engagement of clients in programs, minimize the possibility of relapse and reduce the negative effects of other mental health issues that may also be present, while maximizing recovery.

-One important origin of the early psychosis movement concerned the observation that young persons are often traumatized by the onset of a psychotic disorder.
-This has led to the incorporation of a trauma –based approach to helping young people with psychosis.
-In addition to the goal of stopping a psychotic disorder from getting worse, EPI programs have focused upon elements of the recovery process that exceeded most mainstream mental health services.
+Through the early psychosis movement, it was recognized that young persons are often traumatized by the onset of a psychotic disorder.
+This led to incorporate a trauma-informed approach to helping young people and their families with psychosis.
+In addition to the goal of stopping a psychotic disorder from getting worse, EPI programs have focused on elements of the recovery process that exceeded most mainstream mental health services.
 As such, EPI became a vehicle for system reforms such as:

-- placing greater emphasis on including the family and paying attention to social contexts,
+- Placing greater emphasis on including the family/caregivers and paying attention to social contexts

-Several vital features have set EPI services apart from standard mental health teams.
-The key features of such programs include:
+Several vital features have set EPI services apart from standard mental health teams:

-- Accessibility / reduced waiting time for assessment
+- Accessibility, reduced waiting times/lists for assessment and treatment

 - Non-stigmatizing approaches in all program components